crs7617/Gemini-Q-and-A/README.md

 Testing
 This application has been tested using Postman.

-Running the Application
+Running the Application:

 Start the FastAPI application with:

-bash
-Copy code
+In bash:

 uvicorn main:app --host 0.0.0.0 --port 8000

 Ensure you have the GEMINI_API_KEY set in your environment variables before running the app.